 About the Program

-The Citizen Police Academy is a unique opportunity to educate the public about the criminal justice system and provide insight into everyday police work.
-The Citizen Academy is designed to give the public a chance to observe and understand law enforcement through a hands-on approach.
+The Citizens Police Academy is a unique opportunity to educate the public about the criminal justice system and provide insight into everyday police work.
+The Academy is designed to give the public a chance to observe and understand law enforcement through a hands-on approach.
 Entrance into this program is by application only.
 A record check will be completed on each applicant.

 Curriculum and Learning Outcomes